Muskegon Area Promise

 This is where the Muskegon Area Promise comes in.

-The Promise covers tuition (valued at the current Muskegon Community College rate) and mandatory fees for full time or part time students.
+The PROMISE covers tuition (valued at the current Muskegon Community College rate) and mandatory fees.

 See Scholarship Terms at a Glance